zoffixznet/perl6.party/post/The-Awesome-Errors-of-Perl-6.md

 ## These Aren't The Attributes You're Looking For

 Imagine you have a class.
-In it, you have some private attributes.
-You got a method that does a regex match using the value of that attribute as part of it:
+In it, you have some private attributes and you've got a method that does a regex match using the value of that attribute as part of it:

     class {
         has $!prefix = 'foo';